 An argument is presented for emotion being the primary focus of treatment, regardless of whether the presenting problem be discipline, behaviour, irrational obsessions, lack of empathy, learning disability, attention problems, insanity, depression, aggression, abuse, addiction, or other syndromes associated with behaviour problems or mental illness.
-Cases will be presented to exemplify this thesis.
+Cases are presented to exemplify this thesis.

 Could play be Nature’s therapy?
 Could it be that different therapies only work to the extent that the characteristics of true play are emulated?
 Could playfulness be both the primary indicator of emotional health as well as the primary pathway towards it?
 If play is truly the elusive elixer, the panacea of the ancient gods, the antidote to human suffering, the much-sought-after holy grail of healing, then the implications for today’s therapists are profound.
 If play evolved to serve emotion, then would it not make sense to employ play to treat emotion?

-Session 3 - Treating adults via play
+Session 8 - Treating adults through expressive play

-Session 1 - Treating children through their parents
+Session 10 - Treating children through their parents

 Do parents need to grow up before they can effectively grow their children up?
 Do parents need to address their own unfinished business before applying themselves to the raising of their children?
-Dr. Neufeld will present his arguments on how becoming the parent a child needs is actually the best medicine for the parent as well.
+Dr. Neufeld presents his arguments on how becoming the parent a child needs is actually the best medicine for the parent as well.
 These realizations fundamentally transformed his therapeutic work with adults, especially when children were involved.

-Session 3 - Special challenges in treating adolescents
+Session 12 - Special challenges in treating adolescents

 Should adolescents be treated as children or adults?
 Should the focus of treatment be attachment or individuation?
 Should the sharing of secrets with the therapist be encouraged or discouraged?
 How should parents be involved?
 Adolescence is certainly a critical time for identity issues, eating issues and attachment issues as well for a vulnerable time for the crystallization of a number of syndromes.
 Intervention is critical but how best to approach this?

 How do we help spouses to hold on to each other when apart, bridge anything that could divide, take care of each other through thick and thin, master the alpha/dependent dance, deal with attachment wounds, keep defensive detachment from tearing the relationship apart, handle divisive secrets, and achieve psychological intimacy?
+How do we help partners preserve their capacity to be fulfilled by each other?
 How do therapists keep from getting involved in awkward triangles, from being used as fodder in marital conflict, or from inadvertently serving the function of a spouse?

-Session 3 - Concluding reflections on being a therapist
+Session 15 - Concluding reflections